 Simple English definitions for legal terms

-Read a random definition: statute of distribution
+Read a random definition: refusal to deal

 A legal practitioner is a type of lawyer who helps people with legal issues.
 In the old English system, there were different types of legal practitioners, such as barristers, special pleaders, certified conveyancers, and solicitors.
 Some legal practitioners can charge fees for their services, while others cannot.
 If a legal practitioner makes a mistake, they may not be sued for it.